Communio-Templorum/bylaws/Articles-of-Incorporation.md

 		Maximus shall serve as Chair of the Board and the Directors shall elect another Director to serve as Chair in their absence.

-	* Three persons, elected by the Flamines, to serve a term of six years, the elections of which shall be staggered to one every two years.
+	* Three persons, elected by the Collegium Flaminum, to serve a term of six years, the elections of which shall be staggered to one every two years.
 The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Collegium Flaminum.

 	* Three persons, elected by the Ministers and Magisters, to serve a term of three years, the elections of which shall be staggered to one each year with the results certified by the Pontifex Maximus.
-The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Collegium Ministrorum.
+The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Ministerial Priesthood.

 1. Regular meetings of the Board shall be held at least once within any 3-month span, at a time and place designated by the Pontifex Maximus, or by a resolution of the Board of Directors.

-	* Every Minister and Magister shall be allowed to attend such meetings and be given equal opportunity to give comments.

-1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors, or upon petition of ten percent of the Collegium Ministrorum.
+1. Special meetings may be called by the Pontifex Maximus, by a majority of the Board of Directors, or upon petition of ten percent of the Ministerium.

 1. A majority of Directors must be present at any meeting to call a quorum.